chidddy/halley-template/README.md

 # halley-template

-An attempt at making a simplified install template for halley with hopefully easy to follow instructions
+An attempt at making a simple halley template based on the one provided in the repo with simple instructions to get it running

 **please note that while this is for windows only right now the only thing that needs to be made are scripts for linux/mac, i'm not at home im on a windows laptop so when i am home i will add those**